skeleton-framework/bone-flex-header/README.md

 # Bone Template

-    The head bone is connected to the nav bone
+    The head bone is connected to the
+    Nav bone
-    the nav bone is connected to the
+    The nav bone is connected to the
     ...

 Use this as a jumping off point for making your own responsive, Skeleton aware